matteorizzuto/matteorizzuto.github.io/_research/3_MetaEcosysInformation.md

 ## Relevant Publication

-<a href="https://doi.org/10.32942/osf.io/hc83u">Forage stoichiometry predicts the home range size of a small terrestrial herbivore</a>
+<a href="https://doi.org/10.32942/osf.io/hc83u">Filling the Information Gap in Meta-Ecosystem Ecology</a>